 “The oncologist said that if I had waited six months or a year, this would have been a completely different conversation,” Grover said.
 “I asked him, ‘Would it have been about palliative care?’ and he said, ‘Yes, absolutely.’
 It gives me goosebumps just thinking about it.”

 "It is very important for patients to come in for periodic visits with their primary care providers to facilitate good long-term medical care, especially when they reach mature age," Henkel said.
 "We also highly encourage patients to learn about the medical history of their family.
 This way we providers can look to monitor or prevent illness that may run in their family according to guidelines."

 Grover credits his doctors for the outstanding care they provided.
-He also realizes how different his life might have been if Drunsic had not slid that phone over to him in September to make the call.
+He also realizes how different his life might have been if Drunsic had not slid that phone over to him to make the call.